open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 `Produce` provides metrics from the MetricProducer to the caller. `Produce` MUST return a batch of [Metric points](./data-model.md#metric-points).
+If the batch of [Metric points](./data-model.md#metric-points) includes resource information, `Produce` SHOULD require a resource as a parameter.
-`Produce` does not have any required parameters, however, [OpenTelemetry SDK](../overview.md#sdk) authors MAY choose to add required or optional parameters (e.g. timeout).
+`Produce` does not have any other required parameters, however, [OpenTelemetry SDK](../overview.md#sdk) authors MAY choose to add required or optional parameters (e.g. timeout).